 In its meeting held in Geneva on 19 April 2017, the Prize Committee decided to align the Prize subjects with the Sustainable Development Goals 2030 as adopted by the International Community.

-Targets of the sixth goal of Sustainable Development Goals
+Targets of the second goal of Sustainable Development Goals 2030

 Prince Talal International Prize has since its inception in 1999 covered several the SDGs 2030 as follows: